joric/arduino-bitcoin-miner/README.md

 Original ICA uses either VID_067B & PID_2303 (USBDeviceShare) or VID_1FC9 & PID_0083 (LPC USB VCom Port driver).
 Changing hardware ids requires updating bootloader and fixing the driver.

-## Midstate
+## Algorithms

+### Sha256d

-Most hardware miners use midstate hashing optimization.
+As the majority of Bitcoin miners, this one also uses midstate hashing optimization.
 Midstate is a 32-byte long data string, a part of the hashing function context after processing the first 64 bytes of the block header.
 Simply apply the state from the payload, process the remaining 16 (80-64) bytes of the block header (including nonce in the end), and hash the result.